-Most colleges use Federal guidelines to determine the need-based aid for which your child may be eligible.
+Most colleges use Federal guidelines to determine the needbased aid for which your child may be eligible.
 (Criteria for colleges that use their own formulas may vary from what is discussed here.)
 Several factors determine the amount of the aid: the "cost of attendance" for the college in question; the money provided from outside sources (such as scholarships or tuition paid directly by a relative); and the "expected family contribution" (EFC).
-The information you provide each year on the Free Application for Federal Student Aid (FAFSA) is used to calculate your EFC.
-The college then uses that figure to calculate the amount of Federal student aid you are eligible to receive through loans, grants, and/or work-study programs.
+The information you provide each year on the Free Application for Federal Student Aid (FAFSA) is used to calculate or have additional sources of income outside of your regular job, you may be required to pay your Federal taxes four times annually.